lbd1607/CreateABlitzApp/README.md

     - [I Can’t install Blitz](#i-cant-install-blitz)
     - [The App Won’t Compile](#the-app-wont-compile)
     - [React-Final-Form Causes an Internal Server Error](#react-final-form-causes-an-internal-server-error)

-This tutorial walks you through how to set up a Blitz app from the beginning.
-For more information, refer to [The Blitz Docs](https://blitzjs.com/docs/get-started).

 ## Initial Setup